gboehl/dynare/src/source/running-dynare.rst

         Passing this option removes all empty from the macro expanded mod file created when the :opt:`savemacro <savemacro[=FILENAME]>` option is used.

+    .. option:: onlymodel

+        Instructs the preprocessor to print only information about the model in the driver file; no Dynare commands (other than the shocks statement and parameter initializations) are printed and hence no computational tasks performed.
+The same ancillary files are created as would otherwise be created (dynamic, static files, etc.).

     .. option:: nolog

         Instructs Dynare to no create a logfile of this run in